Barycentric rational approximation for learning the index of a dynamical system from limited data: Numerical examples

 In Section~\ref{sec:Extensions}, we discussed how to apply our degree-identification algorithm with least-squares rational approximation, as opposed to interpolation.
 Non-interpolatory least-squares rational approximation is definitely a more valid choice in the noisy setting.
 As a way to assess this empirically, we repeat our numerical experiments, replacing AAA with a simplified version of VF.

 To build a rational approximation, we fit the data (in a least-squares sense) using VF, although, for the sake of simplicity and to streamline the results, we run a single SK iteration.
-Given data $\{(s_j',f(s_j'))\}_{j=1}^{m'}$ from the frequency range $t=|s_1'|\leq\ldots\leq|s_{m'}'|=T$, we choose geometrically spaced support points $\{0.9s_1'(1.2T/t)^{k/m}\}_{k=0}^m$.
+Given data $\{(s_j',f(s_j'))\}_{j=1}^{m'}$ from the frequency range $t=|s_1'|\leq\ldots\leq|s_{m'}'|=T$, we choose geometrically spaced support points \\ $\{0.9s_1'(1.2T/t)^{k/m}\}_{k=0}^m$.
 (The scaling factors $0.9$ and $1.2$ have been added to ensure that the support points are disjoint from the sample points.)

-As discussed in Section~\ref{sec:Extensions}, some form of rational model selection is needed to enable degree identification.
-In our tests, we perform model selection by progressively increasing the number of support points, until the approximation error is uniformly below a $10^{-4}$ tolerance.
-Note how this strategy for model selection, increasing the number of support points until a tolerance is attained, is the same one that is applied in AAA, but without the (in this case) detrimental interpolation property.
+As discussed in Section~\ref{sec:Extensions}, we perform model selection by progressively increasing the number of support points until the approximation error is uniformly below a $10^{-4}$ tolerance.

 The results are reported in the last column of Table~\ref{tab:results}.
-We can observe a much higher success rate with respect to AAA, with correct identification of the relative degree in more than two thirds of the test cases.
-Although we do not present detailed results here, we note that there is numerical evidence to suggest that the degree misidentifications happen mainly because of sampling regions that are too narrow, similarly to what was presented in Section~\ref{subsec:mna} concerning AAA.
+We can observe a much higher success rate with respect to AAA, with correct identification of the relative degree in two-thirds of the test cases.
+Although we do not present detailed results here, we note that there is numerical evidence to suggest that the misidentifications of the degree happen mainly because of sampling regions that are too narrow, similarly to what was presented in Section~\ref{subsec:mna} concerning AAA.
 Specifically, we have found that enlarging the sampling regions leads to an increased prediction accuracy, as is reasonable to expect.

+Ultimately, since our degree-identification method is effectively a form of extrapolation, it is impossible to achieve complete reliability in the case of noisy data.
+Indeed, as our results show, noise might lead the identification procedure astray, especially if the data comes from a very narrow and low-frequency window.
+At the same time, we note that improved robustness may be achieved through some form of cross-validation or adaptive resampling.
+A systematic investigation of these strategies lies beyond the scope of this paper, but represents a natural direction for future research.